-- j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
+- j The Council will undertake the following actions at an ordinary meeting at least once a year: - Review of inventory of land and other assets including buildings and office equipment.
+This will be undertaken at the end of the financial year in line with the Council's audit procedures; - ii.
+Review and adoption of appropriate standing orders and financial regulations; - iii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - k The Council will undertake reviews of its other current policies at ordinary meetings on a rolling two year basis, including: - i.
+The Council's complaints procedure; - ii.
+The Council's policy for dealing with the press/media; - iii.
+The Council's employment policies and procedures; - Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
 In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chair of the Council of his/her/their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+Confirmation of the accuracy of the minutes of the last meeting of the Council: - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
-Review of the terms of reference for committees: - vii.
+Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
-Appointment of any new committees in accordance with standing order 4; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
-Review of representation on or work with external bodies and arrangements for reporting back; - xii.
+Appointment of any new committees in accordance with standing order 4;

+- ix.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - x.
+Review of representation on or work with external bodies and arrangements for reporting back; - xi.
+In an election year, review and adoption of appropriate standing orders and financial regulations - xii.
 In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future: - xiii.
-Review of inventory of land and other assets including buildings and office equipment; - xiv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
-Review of the Council's and/or staff subscriptions to other bodies; - xvi.
-Review of the Council's complaints procedure;

-- xvii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xviii.
-Review of the Council's policy for dealing with the press/media; - xix.
-Review of the Council's employment policies and procedures; - xx.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
+Confirmation of arrangements for insurance cover in respect of all insurable risks: - xiv.
+Review of the Council's and/or staff subscriptions to other bodies; - xv.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xvi.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.